BasedAGI/QTavern/README.md

 | **ExLlamaV2**| Limited (Experimental) | Limited               | Yes                    | Yes                    | Optimized for GPU; CPU fallback is possible but performance is suboptimal.                                             |
 | **AWQ**      | Limited                | Poor/Not Recommended   | Yes                    | Yes                    | Relies on CUDA kernels for fast quantization; CPU-only execution is generally impractical.                            |
 | **HQQ**      | Limited                | Limited/Unvalidated   | Yes                    | Yes                    | Designed primarily for GPU inference with specialized kernels; CPU usage is not widely validated and may be very slow. |
-- **GGUF** is the recommended method for CPU-only quantization due to its design for CPU-friendly inference.
 - **GPTQ**, **ExLlamaV2**, **AWQ**, and **HQQ** need a GPU for quantization (and inference).
 As of now, only GGUF is reliably CPU-friendly, both for quantization and inference.

 ### Project Structure